-Anthropologie Is Hosting A Major Summer Home Sale
+Anthropologie Is Hosting A Double-Sale Event For Fall

-Anthropologie is offering up to 30% off its stylish collection of home goods in honor of its most recent sale drop: The Decorating Event.
-The dreamy deals start at 20% off bespoke furniture to lighting, spanning all the way to up to 30% off chic bedding and much more that we can't wait to cart — making our apartment design goals a little more within reach for the upcoming season.
+Anthropologie is now offering an extra 40% off all sale items with 25% off sale furniture and 20% off select holiday-hosting essentials, too.
+The deals start on fall-essential decor accents, span bespoke bedding to kitchen basics, and you better believe they don't stop at boho-style furniture pieces.
+Essentially, it's all of our luxe-home dreams come more affordably true.

-No need to hunt through a virtual field of products and pages to score the best elegant steals, because we've crafted a super-sale treasure map for your use ahead.
-If you've been saving up for a bigger-budget home buy, then now's the time to shop the shiny items temporarily available for a little less of a serious splurge.
-Don't blow your summer budget on full-priced home buys, scroll on to snag that luxe area rug for a deal (and spend the savings on a cup of cold brew instead).
+No need to hunt through a virtual field of products and pages to score the best elegant steals, because we've crafted a sale treasure map of the most wanted seasonal items for your space — based on shopping data from popular Anthro stories and top-rated product reviews.
+If you've been waiting to pull the trigger on a bigger home buy, then it's time to shop all these autumn favorites that are currently available for less.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.